-Degree awarded: Master of Arts in Social Sciences
+- Degree awarded: Master of Arts in Social Sciences (MA)

 The students obtain a solid basic knowledge and skills in planning and doing research in their field.
 They learn about the basics and latest developments in theories of political science and international relations.
 Current issues on the scene of international life today are frequently discussed in class with a special focus on the problems concerning security, conflict resolution and terrorism.
 The students take a special module concerning European-Asian studies, including European/Asian politics, economy and EU law.
 This educational background offers them the possibility to obtain excellent qualifications for a successful career in the EU and Asian institutions.
 In addition, academic career is open for those willing to pursue it.

 The Department of International Relations at Tallinn University of Technology offers advanced programmes in the field of International Relations at the Bachelor and Master level, which are unique in the region.
 International Relations as an interdisciplinary field of social science typically consists of international politics, international law and international economy.
 These fields are in the main focus of our programmes.
 Concerning teaching the law courses, we are developing cooperation with The Tallinn Law School.
 In addition, there is an emphasis on courses introducing the history and basics of diplomacy, security studies, political and cultural communication, etc. Our students learn about the foundation, historical development and current trends of the democratic society in the international context.
 Language-based area studies are becoming an important research focus of the department.
 This brings us into direct contact with the developing world.
 Our students have the requirement to learn at least two foreign languages.

 In addition, our students have an opportunity to take or choose from seven Asia-related courses framed by the interdisciplinary joint educational module that is offered by our university as well as Tartu and Tallinn University.
 The aforementioned module is called ‘Asian Societies, Economy and Politics’.